xyyuhans/about/index.md

 {% include cv-contact.html %}

 I am a second-year master student at KTH majoring in Autonomous Systems, and looking for a job in software development.
-I have hands-on experience in Python, machine learning, and docker, and am currently working on my master thesis in data science at Ericsson.
+I have hands-on experience in Python and machine learning, and am currently working on my master thesis in data science at Ericsson.

 ## Education